Architecture¶

 (findings: list[Finding], policy: PolicyEngine) -> ActionDecision |

 Replaces the default policy evaluation.
-Used by Pro to support the redact action.
+Plugins use this for richer policy logic (e.g. ABAC, per-tenant overrides).
 Falls back to default on exception. |

 redact |

-(body: bytes, findings: list[Finding]) -> bytes |
+(body: bytes, findings: list[Finding], session: SessionContext) -> bytes |

-Transforms the request body to redact matched values before forwarding.
-Pro only. |
+Transforms the request body to replace matched values before forwarding.
+Community ships an irreversible default; plugins can replace it (e.g. with reversible session-keyed restoration). |

 config_reload |